-Electricity prices have risen sharply and will continue to do so.
-The Swiss Federal Electricity Commission ElCom expects electricity prices to rise by 27 percent in 2023 for a typical household consuming 4,500 kilowatt hours of electricity.
-As a result, the electricity bill for this household will rise from 954 to 1,215 CHF per year.
-Prices and price increases vary by grid operator, depending on its own production and purchasing strategy.
-With our electricity-saving tips for the kitchen, bathroom, living room, bedroom, home office, laundry room, basement and Smart Home, you can reduce your energy consumption without having to give up anything.
+Electricity prices have fallen.
+The Swiss Federal Electricity Commission ElCom expects electricity prices for a typical household consuming 4,500 kilowatt hours of electricity to be 10 per cent lower in 2025.
+This will reduce the electricity bill for this household from CHF 1,446 to CHF 1,305 per year.
+Prices and discounts vary depending on the grid operator, its own production and purchasing strategy.
+With our electricity-saving tips for the kitchen, bathroom, living room, bedroom, home office, laundry room, cellar and smart home, you can reduce your energy consumption without having to sacrifice anything.

 A lot of energy for heating, hot water and electricity is lost through the building envelope.
 This is especially true for older houses.
 Most heat escapes through the exterior walls, the roof and the windows.
 Energy-efficient renovation lowers energy costs: on the one hand, you save money in the long term because you use less energy for heating; on the other hand, price surcharges or long, cold winters are less of a burden on your budget.
 The energy-saving potential with a new heating system, new windows and better exterior insulation is on average 60 percent.